Skarsnik/QUsb2snes/docs/Procotol.md

 }
 ```

 You will get no reply if the command succeeded, a failure will be the server closing the connection.
-It's recommanded to do a `Info` command to be certain you are attached to the device.
+It is recommended to execute an `Info` command to make sure you are attached to the device.

 ## Command list

-The full command list can be found here in https://github.com/Skarsnik/QUsb2snes/blob/master/usb2snes.h#L84 we will just go over the most basic one.
+The full command list can be found here in https://github.com/Skarsnik/QUsb2snes/blob/master/usb2snes.h#L84.
+We will just go over the most basic one.

 ### Name [ApplicationName]